 Editor’s note: FFS how to implement this over IMAP (which has highestmodseq per folder).

+5.0.5 Root folder(s) discovery

 Similar to object, a folder can also be assigned attributes that contain meta data.
 A client can perform batch search for objects/folders by their attributes.

-A client can perform traversal of the storage hierarchical structure, provided that it can discover the root folder(s) of the hierarchy, i.e. the starting point(s) for traversal.
+A client can perform traversal of the storage hierarchical structure, provided that it can discover the root folder(s) of the hierarchy (i.e. the starting point(s) for traversal).
 Folder attributes are used to identify root folder(s) in the message storage.
 A folder attribute named “root” with the value “Yes” designates such a starting point.
 In some deployment scenarios other well-known attribute values may be used and other restrictions may apply (e.g. mandating only single root folder).
+For further information see section 5.2.3.1.

+Added explanation to the Attribute Description column regarding the reserved attribute name “root” while also bringing the existing description regarding AllSearchableText reserved attribute in-line with the newly added description for better read.